 - Informative and useful to the user

-Hint: I urge you to read, how to write content that actually deservers to get links, to get an idea on how to to create high quality content and avoid this very basic SEO mistake.
+Pro tip: I urge you to read how to write SEO friendly blogs to get an idea on how to create high quality content and avoid this very basic SEO mistake.

-Mistake #8: You are not doing internal linking
+8. You are not following internal linking best practices

 Inter-linking your pages together is necessary for 3 reasons: